francisco-paulino/blog/_posts/2019-02-16-addtional-blog-config.md

 Finally once the site is configured it will be reporting the information can be seen on the Google Analytics Plarform dashboard.

-I tested it and it showed only active user(me):
+I tested it and it showed only active user, that's me:

 <img src="{{ site.url }}{{ site.baseurl }}/images/googleanalytics_report.PNG" alt="">